-Children's Grief Awareness Week (17-23 November 2016) is a chance for us to come together to show our support for bereaved children across the UK.
-Organisations across the UK will be raising awareness of the grieving children in their community, and those supporting them.
+Children's Grief Awareness Week (16-22 November 2017) was a chance for us to come together to show our support for bereaved children across the UK.
+Organisations across the UK raised awareness of the grieving children in their community, and those supporting them.

-We're delighted to be teaming up with Grief Encounter to coordinate a whole week of activities.
-We’ll be active on social media, and helping you raise awareness in your area.
-You can use the week to show solidarity with children, young people and their families; raise awareness of their needs; and fundraise for your service.
+We were delighted to team up with Grief Encounter to coordinate a whole week of activities.
+We were active on social media, helping people raise awareness in their area.
+People used the Week to show solidarity with children, young people and their families; raise awareness of their needs and how to help; and fundraise for their service.

 How you can get involved